rust-lang/rust/text/0000-is-aligned-intrinsic.md

 The intrinsic is reexported as a method on `*const T` and `*mut T`.

-Also add an `unsafe fn align_to<T, U>(&[U]) -> (&[U], &[T], &[U])` library function under `core::mem` and `std::mem` that simplifies the common use case, returning the unaligned prefix, the aligned center part and the unaligned trailing elements.
+Also add an `unsafe fn align_to<T, U>(&[U]) -> (&[U], &[T], &[U])` library function under `core::slice` and `std::slice` that simplifies the common use case, returning the unaligned prefix, the aligned center part and the unaligned trailing elements.
 The function is unsafe because it produces a `&T` to the memory location of a `U`, which might expose padding bytes or violate invariants of `T` or `U`.